Contents

 2. How hands-on are you with implementation?

 Some software companies work closely with you during implementation.
+They’ll do an in-depth analysis of your processes, then configure most of the system themselves.
 They take a consultative approach to teaching you about the system’s capabilities.
-After gaining an in-depth understanding of your processes, they may configure most of the system themselves.

 Others take a more hands-off approach.
-While this can be less expensive, it means a much heavier lift for your team (or possibly the need to hire a third-party consultant to implement the software for you).
-You risk under-utilizing the system and ending up with manual processes that you could have automated.
+As you might expect, this is typically less expensive.
+But it means a much heavier lift for your team.
+You may even need to hire a third-party consultant to implement the software on your behalf.
+You also risk unnecessary manual processes because you don’t realize how many more things could have been automated.

-We believe that (especially with a highly configurable software) you deserve a full partnership with your vendor.
+Especially with a highly configurable software, you deserve a full partnership with your vendor.
 That’s why our approach to implementation isn’t just hands-on—it’s tailored to your exact needs.
 We take time to:

 - Understand your existing processes